johnbender/rquery/README.markdown

 ActiveRecord
 ------------

+###Setup/Config and Symbols vs Block parameters

+In you're rails environment file simply require rquery.
+The default adapter is the included Sqlite adapter but you can created and set your own with

+    RQuery.adapter = class

+You can view both Sql and Sqlite in the adapters directory if you are interested in writing your own (mysql?).
+As a side note it would be nice at some point to decide the adapter based on the db chosen for a given environment.

+Also, you can choose to use symbols as the attribute names in the block or you can use an option block argument to represent an ActiveRecord object.
+To use the symbols make sure to add the following to your environment.rb

+    RQuery.use_symbols

+Using the block parameter instead has two benefits.
+1: you won't be poluting the Symbol objects with my hackery, and 2: RQuery will tell you when you are attempting use an attribute for the object that doesn't exist.
+Examples of both below.

+###Examples

 RQuery extend ActiveRecord to provide the `where` method. `where` accepts a single optional argument and a block that represents the query statements

-###Example compared with `find`

 In a given UsersController your `show` action might find the User like so: